empriselab/instrumented-feeding-nipple/README.md

 ### Step 3: Begin collecting data
-Run the bash script `callibration.sh` to begin collecting data from the ATI NET F/T sensor.
+Run the bash script `callibration.sh` in the feeding_nipple_ws to begin collecting data from the ATI NET F/T sensor.

 ### Step 4: Convert Rosbag into CSV file
 Place the `extract_forque.py` script in the same folder as your rosbag files.
 Run the `extract_forque.py` script.
 This converts the rosbag into a CSV in its own individual folder.